sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

 [OPTION END]

-**Congratulations!** You have successfully completed **Enhance Your First MDK App with Additional Functionalities** mission and you are now all set to [Level Up with the Mobile Development Kit](mission.mobile-dev-kit-level-up) mission.

 [DONE]
 [ACCORDION-END]

+---

+Congratulations, you have successfully completed **Enhance Your First MDK App with Additional Functionalities** mission and you are now all set to [Level Up with the Mobile Development Kit](mission.mobile-dev-kit-level-up) mission.

 ---